Arid - succulent garden

 A Photoshop elevation was created to give insight into the composition and to help the designer select plants, quantities and positions. (see below)

 The brief was to design and create new planting for the bed on the left.
 The area is sloped and is adjacent to the Sub-Tropical Paradise Garden.
-The planted needed to be contextually appropriate and to compliment new exotic planting on the left.
+The planted needed to be contextually appropriate and to compliment new exotic planting next to it.

 The primary role of the selected plants is to provide an exotic, tropical appearance whilst replicating natural Arid conditions.
 Some implemented plants are recommended by the RHS as; succulents for a Uk climate” Such as; Aloe striatula and Agave montana.
 Other plants featured were selected to provide contrasting forms and colours such as the blue/grey of Agave franzosinii and lime green of Aloe polyphylla.
 The plants selected contain a range of textures and forms.
 Plants such as; Aloe polyphylla, Opuntia humifusa and Agave franzosinii were selected for their bold striking aesthetics, Opuntia humifusa is a cold hardy cactus, which is conversation starter in its own right.